Introduction to the world of hot wallets.

 Key features: Quick transactions, NFT support, staking.

-It is designed for speed and low fees which in turn makes it great for daily use.
+It is designed for speed and low fees, which in turn makes it great for daily use.

 Warm and Cold Wallets.

 Hot wallets and their cold wallet counterparts have different uses.
-For frequent transactions wallets are the way to go, but for long term secure storage cold wallets are your best option.
+For frequent transactions, wallets are the way to go, but for long-term secure storage, cold wallets are your best option.

-wallets are fast, easy to use, and give access to Web3 but they present greater online security issues.
-Cold wallets which remain offline are best for large scale secure storage.
+Wallets are fast, easy to use, and give access to Web3, but they present greater online security issues.
+Cold wallets, which remain offline, are best for large-scale secure storage.

-Most heavy users of the system use wallets for their day to day activities and cold wallets for savings.
+Most heavy users of the system use wallets for their day-to-day activities and cold wallets for savings.

 How to Protect a Hot Wallet.